Rasaf-Ibrahim/Sass--Boilerplate/README.md

-### It's just a note of the Sass style that I prefer and use as my default style.
+"It's just a note of the Sass style that I prefer and use as my default style."